 Pinterest SEO Tip #13: Include Prices

 Pins with prices get 36% more likes than pins with no prices.
 When you are pinning products, include your price.
 You can do this by simply including the price in your description.
-Or, you can photoshop it on to the image itself.
+Or, you can photoshop it onto the image itself.

 Pinterest has recently introduced Rich Pins.
 You need to apply to get this feature.
 Your website also needs to meet certain requirements.
 But, once you do have it, one of the benefits is that it automatically crawls your site for prices and availability.
-It shows your product prices in your pins.
+It shows your product prices on your pins.
 And it’s optimized for mobile.